The Best of Everything

 Secret Storm, The.
 Christina won the role of "Joan Borman Kane" on this soap opera in 1968.
-When she fell ill in October of that year, Joan took over her role (that of a 28-year-old woman; Joan was around 64) for the week of October 21 - 25.
-According to MD, she appeared drunk onscreen, but the show's ratings soared that week and the event garnered much publicity.
-(LW) Joan later said of her appearance: "I did try a soap-opera sequence once...And I was so ashamed of myself I did cry all the way home."
-(CWJC) See the TV page for more info.
+When she fell ill on October 16 of that year, Joan took over her role (that of a 28-year-old woman; Joan was around 64) for four shows: Friday, October 25; Monday, October 28; Wednesday, October 30; and Thursday, October 31.
+According to Christina in Mommie Dearest, Joan appeared drunk onscreen, but the show's ratings soared that week and the event garnered much publicity (The Last Word).
+Joan later said of her appearance: "I did try a soap-opera sequence once...And I was so ashamed of myself I did cry all the way home."
+(Conversations with Joan Crawford) See the TV page for more info.

 Selznick, David O. Producer of Joan's '33 film Dancing Lady and, later, Gone With the Wind; in 1936 Selznick had wired his agent re GWTW: "I believe I would buy it now for some such combination as Gable and Joan Crawford."
 (LW)